Drulac/socket.io-with-GET/README.md

 	console.log(pingTime+" ms");
 })().catch(err=>{throw new Error(err)});
 ```
-(you must include the socket.io source code before include our code)
+(you must include the socket.io source code before include our code) (or use native websocket with [socket-with-on](https://github.com/Drulac/uws-with-on))

 and this on the server :
 ```js